-The GPHS administers two separate degrees – Hydrology and Hydrogeology – at both the M.S. and Ph.D. levels.
-There is a single, required, foundation core that includes a one-semester credit hour seminar along with one course each in groundwater, hydrologic fluid dynamics, and environmental chemistry.
-Beyond this foundation core, each degree has separate and additional required coursework.
-Students are expected to work with their advisors and committee members to develop a Plan of Study that best matches their research efforts and interests.
+In both the hydrogeology and hydrology graduate programs, there is a single foundation core of coursework that includes a one-semester credit hour seminar along with one course each in groundwater, hydrologic fluid dynamics and environmental chemistry.
+Beyond this foundation core, each degree has its own additional required coursework.
+Students work with their advisers and committee members to develop a plan of study that best matches their research efforts and interests.

 Related Degrees and Programs